ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/it-chapter-two-experience-giveaway.markdown

   \ experience takes place on Sunday, September 1st.
 Enter the draw below to win tickets\
   \ to the Vault experience and overnight stay in London by entering below before\
   \ 23:59 on 26th August 2019.</p>\n"
-entry-title: "Win an overnight stay in London, tickets for entry to the Vaults experience\
+entry-title: "Win an overnight stay in London with AAA tickets for the Vaults experience\
-  \ and an exclusive screening of IT Chapter Two!"
+  \ and a screening of IT Chapter Two!"
 entry-content: "<p>Enter the draw below to win tickets to the Vault experience and\
   \ overnight stay in London by entering below before 23:59 on 26th August 2019.</p>\n"
 has-winner: false